All Episodes

 Marco Rubio came in second.

-When they went to the state convention, and this is where the idea that the rules are rigged, they're not beat it.
+When they went to the state convention, and this is where the idea that the rules are rigged, they're not beating.

-The Cruz campaign, I've never said that the cruise is broke rules.
+The Cruz campaign, I've never said that the Cruzes broke rules.

-I said that the rules are rigged to keep those, the politicians in power and to keep the outsiders out.
+I said that the rules are rigged to keep those, the politicians, in powers and to keep the outsiders out.

-And so what happened at these state conventions or these district conventions is people like Bob are a known Ted Cruz surrogate was elected in a slot That a Trump person should a Trump a Trump ally should have failed.
+And so what happened at these state conventions or at these district conventions is people like Bob Barr, a known Ted Cruz surrogate, was elected in a slot that a Trump person should, a Trump ally should have filled.

-Well, but wait, no, no, no, that that's not the way the rules are set up.
+But wait, no, no, no, that's not the way the rules are set up.

 The delegate vote at the convention is determined by who wins the popular vote.